 Since its initial discovery in Michigan and Ontario (2002), Emerald Ash Borer (Agrilus planipennis Fairmaire) has expanded its range further into Canada and from the mid-west to the eastern part of the United States.
 It has been detected in at least 24 states, including Kansas in 2012.
 A Federal quarantine is in place in entire or portions of states that have confirmed the presence of this harmful insect.
-Wyandotte (2012), Johnson (2013), Leavenworth (2014), Douglas (2015), Jefferson (2015), Atchison (2016), and Doniphan (2017) are currently the only counties where EAB has been found in Kansas.
+Wyandotte (2012), Johnson (2013), Leavenworth (2014), Douglas (2015), Jefferson (2015), Atchison (2016), Doniphan (2017), and Shawnee (2017) are the Kansas counties where EAB has been found.

 Emerald Ash Borer (EAB) is an exotic invasive beetle from eastern Russia and northeastern Asia that likely was brought to the U.S. in infested packing material.
 This beetle threatens our urban and riparian forests by killing North American ash species (Fraxinus sp.) and their cultivars.
 At least 70 million ash trees have been already been destroyed due to EAB, and it appears likely that the nearly 9 billion North American ash trees will be eventually be functionally extirpated from the continent.